History of the Ottoman Empire: Egypt

 After gaining some amount of autonomy during the early 1800s, Egypt had entered into a period of political turmoil by the 1880s.
 In April 1882, British and French warships appeared in Alexandria to support the khedive and prevent the country from falling into the hands of anti-European nationals.
 In August 1882 British forces invaded and occupied Egypt on the pretext of bringing order.
-The British supported Khedive Tewfiq and restored stability with was especially beneficial to British and French financial interests.
+The British supported Khedive Tewfiq and restored stability which was especially beneficial to British and French financial interests.
 Egypt and Sudan remained as Ottoman provinces de jure until 1914, when the Ottoman Empire joined the Central Powers of World War I. Great Britain officially annexed these two provinces and Cyprus in response.
 Other Ottoman provinces in North Africa were lost between 1830 and 1912, starting with Algeria (occupied by France in 1830), Tunisia (occupied by France in 1881) and Libya (occupied by Italy in 1912).